abretucorazon/cafemarvin/src/pages/posts/lesson-1-narcissus.md

-In this story, Narcissus and the lake, both, saw their own beauty reflected back to them when they gazed into each other's eyes....
+In this story, Narcissus and the lake, both, saw their own beauty reflected back  when they gazed into each other's eyes....

 <br> <br>